-- The configuration of a typical wheeled robot in 3D can be described by six parameters. - Three-dimensional Cartesian coordinates plus three Euler angles roll, pitch, and yaw. - Throughout this section, we consider robots operating on a planar surface. - The state space of such systems is threedimensional (x,y,θ).
+- The configuration of a typical wheeled robot in 3D can be described by six parameters. - This are the three-dimensional Cartesian coordinates plus the three Euler angles for roll, pitch, and yaw. - For simplicity, throughout this section we consider robots operating on a planar surface. - The state space of such systems is threedimensional (x,y,θ).